-During the PGY-3 year, OTOHNS residents are also given a dedicated four-month block of time for research, which is supervised by Dr. Dianne Durham and Kevin Sykes, MPH.
-The Resident Research Committee monitors the research and the results are presented at the department's Alumni Day Research Symposium in June.
+During the PGY-3 year, OTOHNS residents have a dedicated three-month block of time for research, which is supervised by Dr. Dianne Durham, Dr. Sufi Thomas and Dr. Kevin Sykes.
+The Resident Research Committee monitors the research and the results are presented at the department's Graduation Day Research Symposium in June.